 - Resources for selecting journals, dealing with reviewer comments, and other publishing tasks.

 - Community: the synchronous Meeting with Your Writing, the electronic forums within the Studio, and monthly Office Hours provide just enough community to feel like you aren’t alone without requiring a lot of interaction that takes you away from your focus on writing and research.

 Bigger transitions & individual support

 If your sabbatical marks a bigger transition point in your career, or comes at a time when you feel like you want to step back and think consciously about where you are going and maybe adjust your course a bit, I can help with that, too.

-If, at any time, it would be helpful to talk through specific decisions or get some external support to boost your confidence that you can do this, a Confidence Boost is a 1-hour coaching session focused on something specific.
+I’m also available to help with work through specific decisions or get some external support to boost your confidence even if you don’t need regular coaching.
+A Confidence Boost is a 1-hour coaching session focused on something specific.
 We do all the work on the phone, and then I follow up with an email to summarize.
-(Fee: £180+ applicable taxes)
+(Fee: £180+ applicable taxes; discount for existing clients)